kgn/CodingConventions/README.md

 ### Make

 Creating a `CGRect` often results in a very long line of code.
-For this reason it is prefered to manipulate a rectangle over multiple lines rather than on long `CGRectMake` line.
+For this reason it is preferred to manipulate a rectangle over multiple lines rather than on long `CGRectMake` line.

 **For example:**
 ```objc